-Non-morphological testing e.g., molecular or immunohistochemical testing is a growing feature of cancer reporting.
+Molecular and immunohistochemical testing is a growing feature of cancer reporting.
 However, in many parts of the world this type of testing is limited by the available resources.
 In order to encourage the global adoption of ancillary tests for patient benefit, International Collaboration on Cancer Reporting (ICCR) includes the most relevant ancillary testing in ICCR Datasets as CORE elements, especially when they are necessary for the diagnosis.
 Where the technical capability does not yet exist, laboratories may consider temporarily using these data elements as NON-CORE items.